Old Soldier

 One thing about the Christmas and winter holiday celebrations is that they can occasion the sharing of strands of different traditions.
 For the teenager in the house, hardly old enough to have traditions, it’s been watching Hogfather,* and at least for this year, as many of the Matrix movies** as can be found to stream.
 For the wife, it’s been revisiting a memorable-to-her Seventies’ Christmas TV movie The Gathering.***

-The Gathering stars Ed Asner and Maureen Stapleton.
-The former not yet transformed from the comic Lou Grant of the Mary Tyler Moore Show to the more dramatic Lou Grant of the spinoff series, and the later known only to most as the ditsy wife of Archie Bunker.
-Both were capable actors, and the objective pleasures of this cheaply and quickly made TV movie are the scenes where the two of them get to show off some of the range the viewing public probably didn’t know they had yet.
-The script’s story by James Poe could be viewed as a blander suburban-set predecessor to The Royal Tenenbaums, with a thoughtless and self-centered older patriarch trying to reunite his varied family and his connection to them.
+The Gathering stars Ed Asner, not yet transformed from the comic Lou Grant of the Mary Tyler Moore Show to the more dramatic Lou Grant of the spinoff series.
+One of the pleasures of this cheaply and quickly made TV movie are the scenes where Asner gets to show off some of his range the viewing public probably didn’t know he had, aided by the rest of a cast headed by Maureen Stapleton.

 One lovely scene stood out for me, one odd enough that it could have made it into a Wes Anderson version.
 Male family members surround the partially redeemed patriarch Asner amid Christmas decorations in the old family home to enact what is presented as a family Christmas ritual.
 Adapting a broad Cockneyish accent, Asner recites a poem he ascribes to Rudyard Kipling while another family member, who well knows the piece, “bleeps” offending words with a little Zuzu Bailey Christmas ornament bell.